15 Best Day Trips From Avignon, France

 Essential Information For Visiting Avignon

-Many people choose Avignon as a base for exploring the wider Provence region.
-Onward travel can be accomplished by car, bus or train.
-Although, as with my guide to day trips from Aix, I’d recommend the former for ease of exploring.
+Many travellers choose Avignon as a base for exploring the wider Provence region.
+You can venture out by public transport, guided tour, or car – but just like my guide to day trips from Aix, I recommend the latter for the flexibility it offers.

-While the thought of driving in a foreign country can be daunting, Avignon City is fairly easy to navigate and parking is plentiful.
-There are even several free car parks at your disposal just outside of the old city.
+While the thought of driving in a foreign country can be daunting, Avignon City is fairly easy to navigate, and parking is plentiful.
+There are even several free car parks at your disposal just outside the old city.
+They even provide a free shuttle bus!

 Related Reading – Top 10 Things to do in Avignon, Best Places to Stay in Avignon, Best Vacation Rentals in Avignon